nickhilliard/charter/sidrops-charter-02.md

 BGP announcements, and BGPSEC, is underway, creating an Internet Routing System consisting of SIDR-aware and non-SIDR-aware networks.
 This deployment must be properly handled to avoid the division of the Internet into separate networks.
-Sidrops is responsible for encouraging deployment of the SIDR technologies while ensuring as secure of a global routing system, as possible, during the transition.
+SIDR Operations Working Group (SIDROPS) is responsible for encouraging deployment of the SIDR technologies while ensuring as secure of a global routing system, as possible, during the transition.